Bonjour everyone! Welcome to the third episode of a little series that we’ve had going on in the last couple of weeks, called Members’ Stories.

-Only individual items set to ship to the US for free unconditionally (no minimum amount, no minimum quantity) OR items covered by the free shipping for orders over $35 guarantee will get priority in US search.
+Only individual items shipping to ship to the US for free unconditionally (no minimum amount, no minimum quantity) OR items covered by the free shipping for orders over $35 guarantee will get priority in US search.

-You only need to offer free standard shipping to get priority placement, so your customers would still pay for shipping upgrades if they want, for example, express shipping (phew!).
+You only need to offer free shipping to get priority placement, so your customers would still pay for shipping upgrades if they want, for example, express shipping (phew!).

 You’re not going to like this, but yes.

-Granted, it stings… but that’s the risk sellers who offer free shipping are willing to take.
+Granted, it stings… but that’s the risk Etsy sellers who offer free shipping are willing to take.
 The idea is that you shouldn’t get many returns anyway and when you do – it’s a business expense.

-You can always change your shop policies to state that you don’t accept returns, or (at minima) to make sure that your policy sets clear boundaries:
+You can always change your shop policies to state that you don’t accept returns, or (at minima) to make sure that your policy sets clear shipping boundaries: